chxw/web-programming/responsive/README.md

 6/3/2020

 ## Summary:
-Practice using sprites and media queries.
+*Purpose*: Practice using sprites and media queries.

 ![Image of software.png](software.png)